MCreator/MCreator/plugins/mcreator-localization/help/default/entity/trading_type.md

-Check this parameter to use villager-like trading type.
+This parameter defines the entity's trading type.

-* **Check (Villager):** The entity has levels (and therefore, a progress bar), like vanilla villagers.
+* **Villager:** The entity has levels (and therefore, a progress bar), like vanilla villagers.
 However, there is no profession block.
-* **Uncheck (Wandering Trader):** The entity doesn't have levels, it trades like the Wandering Trader.
+* **Wandering Trader:** The entity doesn't have levels, it trades like the Wandering Trader.